Ready to dive deep and grow from within?

-Meet Chelsea Adams, MA, Licensed Therapist, EMDR, IFS, & Somatic therapist
+Meet Chelsea Adams, MA, LPC

-You’re feeling disconnected from yourself, your loved ones, from people as a whole, and maybe even from life itself.
+You feel far away from people as a whole, and maybe even from life itself.

-And you don’t need another voice outside of you to tell you how to think or what to do…
+You don’t need another voice outside of you to tell you how to think or what to do…

 but someone who will help restore a sense of connection from within.